lfn-cnti/bestpractices/doc/README.md

 The goal of this group is to define a set of practices against which CNFs can be evaluated to determine how [cloud native](https://github.com/cloud-native-principles/cloud-native-principles) native a CNF is based on those best practices.
 CNFs can be evaluated against those best practices throught test cases that are developed by other complimentary open source projects like the [CNF Test Suite](https://github.com/cncf/cnf-conformance/blob/master/README-testsuite.md)

-The goal of CNF-WG is not trying to define what cloud native for netowrk function is.
-CNF-WG will rely on other industry inititaves (such as CNCF TUG) to define that.
+The goal of CNF WG is not trying to define what cloud native for netowrk function is.
+CNF WG will rely on other industry inititaves (such as CNCF TUG) to define that.

 >> take more about how those best practices can be consumed by the industry (relation to other industry bodies)